vk17-starlord/gogitty/readme.md

 ## Features

-GoGitty currently will supports the following Git-inspired commands:
+GoGitty currently will support the following Git-inspired commands:

 - **init**: Initialize a new repository
 - **add**: Stage files to be committed